 When an asset is disposed of or decommissioned, the carrying amount of the asset in the Balance Sheet (whether Property, Plant and Equipment or Assets Held for Sale) is written off to the Surplus or Deficit on disposal of property, plant and equipment assets line in the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
+Receipts from disposal (if any) are credited to the same line in the Comprehensive Income and Expenditure Statement also as part of the gain or loss on disposal (i.e. netted off against the carrying value of the asset at the time of disposal).

-Amounts received for a disposal in excess of £10,000 are categorised as capital receipts.
+Amounts received for a disposal in excess of £10,000 are categorised as capital receipts and remain in the Capital Receipts Reserve.
+They can only be used for new capital investment, or set aside to reduce the need to borrow.
 Receipts are appropriated to the Reserve from the Operational Revenue Reserve Balance in the Movement in Reserves Statement.

-1.12.6 Expenditure that Does not Result in the Creation of a Non-Current Asset
+1.13.6 Expenditure that Does Not Result in the Creation of a Non-Current Asset